The stable Adams operations on Hermitian K-theory: Exterior powers and rank two symplectic bundles

 In the rest of the section, we fix a $\Zh$-scheme $X$.
 By a symplectic bundle on $X$, we will mean a vector bundle on $X$ equipped with a nondegenerate skew-symmetric form.
+For an invertible element $\lambda \in H^0(X,\OO_X)$, we denote by $\langle \lambda \rangle$ the trivial line bundle on $X$ equipped with the nondegenerate bilinear form given by $(x,y) \mapsto \lambda xy$.

-\begin{lem} Let $V$ be a rank $n$ vector bundle over $X$ equipped with a nondegenerate skew-symmetric form $\nu$.
-Then for every $i$ there is an isometry
+\begin{lem} Let $(V,\nu)$ be a symplectic bundle of constant rank $n$ over $X$.
+Then the exists an isometry

-\end{lem} \begin{proof} Assuming that $X \neq \varnothing$, we may write $n=2m$ for some integer $m$ (the induced form over the residue field of a closed point is skew-symmetric, hence symplectic as $2$ is invertible, and such forms over fields have even dimension \cite[I, (3.5)]{Milnor73}).
+\end{lem} \begin{proof} We may assume that $X \neq \varnothing$ and $n \geq 1$.
+Then we may write $n=2m$ for some integer $m$ (the form induced by $(V,\nu)$ over the residue field of a closed point of $X$ is skew-symmetric, hence symplectic as $2$ is invertible, and such forms over fields have even dimension \cite[I, (3.5)]{Milnor73}).
 The morphism